 We offer services in several settings across the Denver Metro area in order to best meet the needs of our community.
 Our primary location is The Caring for You and Baby (CUB) Clinic at the University of Denver Professional Psychology Clinic (2450 S. Vine Street, Denver, CO).
 We also offer services at the CUB on Fox Street location which is housed in the Rose Andom Center (1330 Fox Street, Denver, CO).
 We also offer telehealth resources through Parentline Colorado (303-871-7935) and are able to provide services to communities throughout Colorado.

 Meet our Director

-Dr. Tracy Vozar is the Director of the Infant and Early Childhood Mental Health Specialty at GSPP.
+Dr. Tracy Vozar is the Director of the Perinatal to Five Mental Health specialty at GSPP.
 Tracy was previously on the faculty at Tulane University in New Orleans, the Erikson Institute, and at the University of Chicago's Department of Psychiatry and Behavioral Neuroscience.
 She completed her internship and post-doctoral fellowship in infant mental health at Tulane University.
 Tracy earned her PhD in Clinical Psychology from the University of Iowa.

 Her clinical and research interests involve the intersections between perinatal and infant mental health.
 She works clinically with parents and their young children using individual, dyadic and group approaches to treatment.
 Tracy researches constructs central to these areas including perinatal depression and anxiety, parenting self-efficacy and cultural adaptations to treatment approaches.
 She enjoys supervising students interested in working with pregnant and postpartum families.